Symposia (S), Workshops (W), and Tutorials (T) at HICSS-58

 wt2@hawaii.edu

-The objective of this workshop is to provide faculty participants with a forum to learn and discuss a broad range of technology delivery strategies for both Information Systems and Business Analytics programs.
-The workshop will review technology offerings from the University of Arkansas Enterprise Systems that is housed in the Information System department of the Walton College of Business.
-The workshop will launch with a review of the Enterprise System technology offerings and how these have impacted the curriculum for the Walton College Information System department.
-These technologies include: 1) Teradata, 2) IBM Z15, 3) Microsoft SQL Server, 4) SAP S4HANA, 5) SAS VIYA and many other technologies.
-Additionally, a review of the large datasets donated by industries will identify how these technologies have interfaced with both the University of Arkansas and other Universities.
-NOTE: Access to all resources covered in this workshop are free to the universities requesting use of the systems.
+The objective of this workshop is to provide faculty participants to become familiar with a broad range of technology and data resources for both Business Analytics and Information Technology programs.
+The workshop will present technology resources (data and systems) from the University of Arkansas Enterprise Systems, housed in the Information System Department, Walton College of Business.
+Technologies available include: 1) Teradata, 2) IBM Z15, 3) Microsoft SQL Server, 4) SAP S4HANA, 5) SAS VIYA as well as many actual datasets.
+A review of the large datasets donated by industries will help identify how these technologies have interfaced with both the University of Arkansas and other Universities.
+NOTE: Access to all resources covered in this workshop is free to the universities requesting use of the systems.

 • Enterprise Systems Introduction